 Despite massive advancements in cancer genomics, to date driver mutations whose frequencies are low, and their observable translational potential is minor have escaped identification.
 Yet, when paired with other mutations in cis, such ‘latent driver’ mutations can drive cancer.
 Additionally, the additivity of co-occurring driver mutations in different genes (in trans) can lead to powerful oncogenic signal, encoding aggressive proliferation.
 We applied a statistical approach to identify significantly co-occurring mutations in the pan-cancer data of mutation profiles of ~80,000 tumor sequences from the TCGA and AACR GENIE databases.
 Evaluation of the response of cell lines and patient-derived xenograft data to drug treatment indicate that in certain genes double mutations can increase oncogenic activity, hence obtain a better drug response (e.g., in PIK3CA), or they can promote resistance to the drugs (e.g., in EGFR).
 On the other hand, co-occurring double mutations on different genes can additively promote tumorigenesis through single or multiple pathways.
 They are mostly in primary tumors.
 Rare occurrences can be a signature of metastatic tumors.
 Interrogation of big genomic data and integration with large-scale small-molecule sensitivity data can provide deep patterns that are rare – but can prompt dramatic phenotypic alterations and serve as clinical signatures.

-Utku Kaya will give a seminar on “AI Based Medical Device Development ” on 12 April at 12:45.
+Dr. Gökçe Ertürkmen will give a seminar on “Integrated Care Approach for the Management of Chronic Diseases in Europe and Turkey” on 27 December at 13:40.
 The abstract of the talk and a short bio is shared below.